 - 1. The National Radio Quiet Zone (NRQZ) was established in IRAC Document 3867/2, March 26, 1958, subparagraph (a), for the protection of radio astronomy observations.
 The NRQZ encompasses an area of approximately 33,700 square kilometers of Virginia and West Virginia as shown on the map, Figure 1.
 This area encloses: - a.
-The National Radio Astronomy Observatory site at Green Bank, Pocahontas County, West Virginia, and ERP - b.
-The Navy Research Station site at Sugar Grove, Pendleton County, West Virginia. - 2.
+The National Radio Astronomy Observatory site at Green Bank, Pocahontas County, West Virginia, and - b.
+The Sugar Grove Research Station site at Sugar Grove, Pendleton County, West Virginia.
+The mission of Sugar Grove Research Station is to conduct communications research and development for the National Security Agency and other DOD organizations. - 2.
 In order to minimize harmful interference to operations at the sites designated above, all requests for frequency assignments to stations within the area: